CharDAO/chardao-contracts/README.md

 # chardao-contracts
+## **🛠 This is the contracts repo for Charity DAO**
+To Deploy:
+1. Copy and paste the payment-contract into remix or hardhat and compile
+2. Select the wallet address you wish to deploy with and then deploy on your selected network.
+3. This will work on all etherum forks(AVAX, FTM, ETH) etc.
-To deploy, copy and paste the payment-conract into remix or hardhat and then deploy on your selected network.
+4. To deploy the Voting-contract, copy and paste it into remix or hardhat and compile.
-To deploy the Voting-contract, use the same address to delpoy as you did with the payment-contract.
-Copy and paste the address of the Payment-Contract into the deploy box, press delpy.
+5. Copy and paste the address of the **DEPLOYED** Payemnt-Contract and paste it into the deploy field.
-Congratulations!
-You're contracts are now sucessflly linked and your wallet address is set as the broker account.
+6. Using the same wallet address you used to deploy the Payment-Contract, deploy the Voting-Contract.
+## Congratulations!🎉🥳 you successfuly deployed the contracts